 A cluster is started using the start-cluster command.
 The following example starts the cluster named mycluster.
-The command prompts for the administrative passwords.
+The command prompts for the administrative password.

-\$ asadmin start-cluster --host myhost --port 1234 --user admin mycluster
+\$ asadmin start-cluster --host myhost --port 1234 --user admin mycluster myhost is the administrative server host, 1234 is the administrative port, admin is the administrative username.

 For the full syntax, type asadmin help start-cluster.
+When a cluster is started, all the server instances in the cluster get started.
+A cluster without instances cannot be started.